-Runway end and Runway threshold lights are use located on at the end of the runway near the edge of the pavement.
+Runway End and Runway Threshold Lights are use located on at the end of the runway near the edge of the pavement.

-Runway end lights are two sets of four red lights that are used to denote where the runway ends for aircraft during their take-off roll or after they have landed and are on the landing roll.
+Runway End Lights are two sets of four red lights that are used to denote where the runway ends for aircraft during their take-off roll or after they have landed and are on the landing roll.

-Each end of the runway has both Runway threshold lights and Runway end lights that are directional.
+Each end of the runway has both Runway Threshold Lights and Runway End Lights that are directional.

-Runway threshold lights are green and face away from the runway pavement.
+Runway Threshold Lights are green and face away from the runway pavement.
 They denote where the runway begins for approaching aircraft.

-Figure 23 - Runway End and Threshold Lights on Runway 04, 12 and 30
+Figure 26 - Runway End and Threshold Lights on Runway 12 and 30

-There are two sets of four green lights on by the thresholds of runways 04, 12 and 30.
+There are two sets of four green lights on by the thresholds of Runway 12 and 30.